Forum Theatre: Current use

 Forum I, or Forum Downstairs, is located on the ground floor and is generally used for concerts and other large-scale performances.
 The second-floor Forum II is a smaller 550-seat theatre-style amphitheatre.

-Today, it is used for concerts by many artists, having hosted performances by One Ok Rock, Oasis, Madonna, Ozzy Osbourne, Katy Perry, Cat Power, Jarvis Cocker, Dirty Three, Sufjan Stevens, Dizzee Rascal, Tame Impala, Lily Allen, The Yeah Yeah Yeahs, Harry Styles, Noname, Mac DeMarco, Regurgitator, Methyl Ethel, Meg Mac, Bachelor Girl, Spiderbait, Alison Wonderland, Mr. Big, Extreme and Living Colour among others.
+Today, it is used for concerts by many artists, having hosted performances by One Ok Rock, Oasis, Madonna, Katy Perry, Cat Power, Jarvis Cocker, Dirty Three, Sufjan Stevens, Dizzee Rascal, Tame Impala, Lily Allen, The Yeah Yeah Yeahs, Harry Styles, Noname, Mac DeMarco, Regurgitator, Methyl Ethel, Meg Mac, Bachelor Girl, Spiderbait, Alison Wonderland, Mr. Big, Extreme and Living Colour among others.

 In more recent times, the Forum has been used as a venue for numerous acts during the Melbourne International Comedy Festival, including local favourite Akmal Saleh and international acts, such as Mark Watson, Jason Byrne, Arj Barker and Megan Mullally among others and in September, Tyler Oakley's Slumber Party.

 From 2009 to 2012 the Forum was the primary contemporary music venue for Melbourne Festival in expansive programs featuring scores of international and national music artists.
 It is also a venue for the annual Melbourne International Film Festival.

 In 2016, the Forum underwent a major internal renovation to restore many of its original features and fixtures, including uncovering and restoring the mosaic tile entrance, remoulding and repairing statues, and moving the interior walls back to their original 1929 position.
 The Forum officially reopened 5 September 2017.